SESYNC-ci/remote-sensing-classification-lesson/docs/_slides/raster_classification.md

 1. vegetation and other (small water fraction)
 2. Flooded vegetation
-3. Flooded area, or water (lake etc)
+3. Flooded area, or water (lake, etc.)

 ===